CAA Presents Squared – Juried Open Online Exhibit

 Collage Artists of America opens its 2014 Exhibit Schedule with a Premier Event

 squared is not CAA's first juried open show, but it is CAA’s first online-only open exhibit.
 Collage is a historical and universal art form that continues to be created by artists worldwide.
 The squared exhibit is open for entry to collage artists everywhere, CAA members and non-members alike.
-Online submission deadline is April 1, 2014.
+Online submission deadline has been extended until April 14, 2014.
 The Juror for this exhibit will be Bonese Collins Turner.
 More info and the Prospectus on our main Exhibits page.

 CAA Presents Swept Away – Member Juried Exhibition